-Fishing for both bluefish and striped bass can be done along most of the Atlantic coast of the North American continent.
+Fishing for both striped bass and bluefish can be done along most of the Atlantic coast of the North American continent.
 Stripers and bluefish alike can both be found off the coast of almost every state in the eastern United States, from the southern tip of Florida all the way north to New Hampshire.

 Catching both of these fish can sometimes be a little bit of a challenge, but a striper and bluefish rig will help you effectively catch these species of fish.
 The best part is that it is a very simple rig that only requires a few basic parts.
 While this rig is used primarily from the surf or beach fishing perspective, it can also be effectively used off of a pier or even a boat.